xuankimtran/docs-1/pages/katalon-studio/docs/use-online-license.md

 3. Add users to the **Licensed Users** section.

-  You have granted the KSE licenses to Users.
+  You have granted the KSE licenses to your users.

-For KRE, all Users of an Organization can use the KRE licenses by default once the Organization has purchased the KRE licenses.
+For KRE, all members of your Organization can use the KRE licenses by default once the Organization has purchased **only one type of license (node-locked or floating) at a time**.

+If your Organization has purchased two types of license at the same time.
+All Members of your Organization can use the KRE node-locked licenses by default.
+However, to use the KRE floating licenses, you have to assign the license to your users by following these steps:

+1. Sign in to [Katalon TestOps](https://testops.katalon.io/login), select your Organization, then go to **Settings** > **License Management**.

+    The **Licenses** page appears.

+2. Choose KRE (Floating).
+3. Add users to the **Licensed Users** section.

+  You have granted the KRE floating licenses to your users.

+> Notes:
+>
-However, to optimize license usage and avoid session termination, the Owner and Admin must remember the following rules:
+> To optimize license usage and avoid session termination, the Owner and Admin must remember the following rules:
+>

-* Each session accounts for one license.
+> * Each session accounts for one license.
-* The number of parallel sessions cannot exceed the license quota.
+> * The number of parallel sessions cannot exceed the license quota.
-* The number of registered machine IDs cannot exceed the license quota.
-You can remove a registered machine ID by following this guide: [Manage Katalon Licenses](https://docs.katalon.com/katalon-studio/docs/license-management.html#revoke-a-license).
-* Users need [API Keys](https://docs.katalon.com/katalon-studio/docs/katalon-apikey-70.html) to activate a KRE online license.
+> * Users need [API Keys](https://docs.katalon.com/katalon-studio/docs/katalon-apikey-70.html) to activate a KRE online license.

 Your users can now activate their KSE and KRE licenses.
 You can refer them to this link for activation: [Activate Katalon License](https://docs.katalon.com/katalon-studio/docs/activate-license.html).